farzanyazdanjou/coconut-open-api-js/README.md

 Set an attribute which will tell the API to allow services that are invite only or have invite only locations or users assigned to them.

+- `withinUserCategory(userCategory: number | string)`

+Set a filter which will tell the API to return services that are provided by user within the category matching the provided identifier.

 ##### Example

 ```javascript